 13. The Rum Sangaree is a very old cocktail that blends dark rum with ruby port and Cointreau, with an optional sprinkle of nutmeg.
 It’s served cold, but it has a warming effect.

-14. The B-52 is a delicious layered cordial made from Grand Marnier, Bailey’s and Kahlua.
+14. The B-52 is a delicious layered cordial made from Grand Marnier, Baileys and Kahlua.
 Or you can substitute amaretto for the Grand Marnier.
 Either way, it tastes something like caramel candy and looks very festive.

-15. The Stinger pairs brandy with creme de menthe for a unique flavor that goes equally well with deeply chocolate desserts or a cigar.
+Check out my video tutorial for making a B52 or any layered cocktail:15.
+The Stinger pairs brandy with creme de menthe for a unique flavor that goes equally well with deeply chocolate desserts or a cigar.